The Tacky Garden Gnome – why oh why?

 Serendipitously, as I described the diverse nature of the neighbourhood to a visiting friend, a cyclist passed by.
 A woman with brightly coloured hair and a floor-length red velvet dress.
 Bubbles plumed behind her from a machine in the basket behind her seat.

 The gnome’s pun changed regularly.
 More kids and parents stopped to say hello.
-It’s fun to see lone passers-by stifle a smirk.
+Lone passers-by stifle a smirk.

-The Abba song Gnoming Me Gnoming You was another of my puns.
-A couple stopped my partner to tell him they’d been singing that song that very morning.
+Gnoming Me Gnoming You, the Abba song, was another of my puns.
+A couple stopped my partner to tell him, spookily, serendipitously, they’d been singing that song that very morning.

 As the gnome gained notoriety events took a sinister turn.
 He was stolen during the night.
 Gnome-napped.
 I put out an SOS on the local community Facebook page (‘Have you seen this gnome?’).
 We found him nearby, just out of sight, down an alleyway.
 The back of his head smashed in.
-A prank gone wrong rather than a malicious assault.
-Cranial surgery, with a big Band-Aid, and he was back on duty.
+A prank gone wrong I reckoned.
+Not a malicious assault.
+Cranial surgery, a big Band-Aid, and he was back on duty.

 A few weeks later, another nighttime incident.
 Two more gnomes mysteriously joined him.
 One wearing a Hawaiian Leis, the other bunny ears.
 I didn’t even want one tacky gnome.
 Now I have three.